timothyhahn/YAJSM/README.md

 NOTES
 -------------
 * Although I didn't ask you previously, I had to switch out my homebuilt audio player for an open source 3rd party library.
 The reason was that my own implementation of an audio player was much to slow when reacting to an action.
 I will discuss with you in the future.
+* The project is available on Github: https://github.com/timothyhahn/cs338project